cloudera/hue/docs/docs-site/content/administrator/configuration/external/_index.md

 weight: 5
 ---

+## Data Catalog

+In the `[metadata]` section, Hue is supporting Cloudera Navigator and soon Apache Atlas ([HUE-8749](https://issues.cloudera.org/browse/HUE-8749)) in order to enrich the [data catalog](/user/browsers/).

+## Query Optimization

+In the `[metadata]` section, Hue is supporting Cloudera Navigator Optimiser and soon other services.
+The goal is to provide recommendation on how to write better queries and get risk alerts on dangerous operations directly within the [editor](/user/editor/).

 ## YARN Cluster

 Hue supports one or two Yarn clusters (two for HA).
 These clusters should be defined